datazoompuc/datazoom.social/README.md

 ## Basic Identification

-For the household identifier, it combines the variables `UPA`,`V1008`and`V1014` to create a unique number for every combination of those.
+For the household identifier, it combines the variables UPA (Primary Sampling Unit - PSU), V1008(household number) and V1014 (Panel number) to create a unique number for every combination of those.

-For the Individual id identifier, it combines the household id with `UF`, `V1023`, `V2007`, and date of birth( `V20082`, `V20081`, `V2008`), creating an unique number for every combination of those variables.
+For the Individual id identifier, it combines the household id with UF (federal unit), V1023 (type of area), V2007 (gender), and date of birth( V20082 (year), V20081 (month), V2008 (day)), creating an unique number for every combination of those variables.

 For identifying matched observations, the function counts the number of time that each id appears.